-By Van Bawi Lian | Myanmar junta’s shelling on November 15 at around 10:30pm in Chin State’s Hakha killed a 14-year-old boy, Shalom Van, and injured two workers from Moe Hein Drinking Water Company.
+By Van Bawi Lian | Myanmar junta’s shelling on November 15 at around 10:30 pm in Chin State’s Hakha killed a 14-year-old boy, Shalom Van, and injured another two workers from Moe Hein Drinking Water Company.

-Salom and the other two were taking a night watch duty at the drinking water factory when the junta’s shell fell on their location.
+Salom and the other two were taking night watch duty at the drinking water factory when the junta’s shell fell on their location.

-This is the second incident of Myanmar junta’s indiscriminate firing at residential areas in Hakha this month.
+This is the second incident of the Myanmar junta’s indiscriminate firing at residential areas in Hakha this month.